tauplatform/rhomobile-docs/docs/en/7.5/guide/runtime_config.md

 ##Logger
 ###LogError
-Controls logging of error messages generated by RhoElements.
+Controls logging of error messages generated by the application.
 If set to 1, it enables error-level logging only (can be overridden by LogWarning).<br>

 **Configuration Identifier**: LOGERROR<br>
 **Possible Values**: 0 - Disabled, 1 - Enabled<br>
 **Platforms**: Android, iOS, WM/CE<br>

 ###LogInfo
-Controls the logging of all information messages generated by RhoElements.
+Controls the logging of all information messages generated by the application.
 If set to 1, **enables Info, Warning and Error** logging (Overrides LogWarning and/or LogError settings; can be overridden by LogUser). <br>

 **Configuration Identifier**: LOGINFO<br>
 **Possible Values**: 0 - Disabled, 1 - Enabled<br>